Stooa/Stooa/README.md

 Project translated with [Weblate](https://hosted.weblate.org/projects/).
 <br/>
-Feel free to contribute or view existing translations [at the existing hosted project by Weblate](https://hosted.weblate.org/engage/stooa/).
-Or follow our [documentation on how to translate Stooa](https://docs.stooa.com/documentation/contributing/translations).
+Feel free to contribute or check existing translations [in the project hosted by Weblate](https://hosted.weblate.org/engage/stooa/).
+You can follow our [documentation on how to translate Stooa](https://docs.stooa.com/documentation/contributing/translations).

 ## Give feedback